-3.3 Upgrading Identity Console As Docker Container
+3.3 Upgrading OpenText Identity Console As Docker Container

-When a new version of Identity Console Image is available, the administrator can perform an upgrade procedure to deploy container with the latest version of Identity Console.
+When a new version of OpenText Identity Console Image is available, the administrator can perform an upgrade procedure to deploy container with the latest version of OpenText Identity Console.
 Ensure to store all necessary application related data persistently in Docker volumes before performing an upgrade.
-Perform the following steps to upgrade Identity Console using Docker Container:
+Perform the following steps to upgrade OpenText Identity Console using Docker Container:

 2. Once the latest Docker image is loaded, stop your current Docker Container using the following command:

-docker stop <identityconsole-container-name>
+docker stop identityconsole-container-name

 Example: